 Table of Contents

 Kate Holmes is a Postdoctoral Research Associate at the University of Exeter.
-Her aerial research explores historical audience experience from a practitioner-perspective, using approaches that include examining space, gender, and exercise history.
-Her research has appeared in journals including New Theatre Quarterly and Early Popular Visual Culture and edited collections.
+Her aerial research explores contemporary and historical audience experience from a practitioner-perspective, using approaches that include examining space, gender, and exercise history.
+Her research has appeared in journals, including New Theatre Quarterly and Early Popular Visual Culture, and in edited collections.